Understanding Eye Strain

 1. Get adequate sleep.

 According to experts, getting enough sleep, about 6-8 hours, helps literally every part of your body, including your eyes.
-The experts at Swagel Wootton Eye Institute explain that deep sleep allows your body to repair itself.
+The Swagel Wootton Eye Institute experts explain that deep sleep allows your body to repair itself.
 For eyes, this means that…

 During deep sleep, your eyes get rid of old proteins and cells.
 This allows new cells to grow and develop.
 Your tear ducks clean and renew your eyes during deep sleep.
 Tired, dried-out eyes become more vulnerable to infection and other issues.
 Also, you really do need your beauty sleep to prevent bags and hollow spots under the eyes.